-- Due to the ever-increasing cost of water the Village purchases from the Erie County Water Authority it was necessary to increase water rates effective March 1, 2022. - An agreement with the Town of Evans whereby the Village allowed the Town, in 1928 to install and maintain some fire hydrants on a Village owned main water line from the old water treatment plant on Schwert Road to the westerly village line was reviewed and clarified in the recent past.
-During 2014 and 2015 along Old Lake Shore Rd., some of these old hydrants were replaced and moved to accommodate the Town of Evans Hike/ Bike path construction work that is still pending. - A water system flushing plan was updated and saw the entire system thoroughly flushed and tested on a regular basis continuing through 2022.
+- Due to the ever-increasing cost of water, the Village purchases from the Erie County Water Authority it was necessary to increase water rates effective March 1, 2025. - An agreement with the Town of Evans whereby the Village allowed the Town, in 1928 to install and maintain some fire hydrants on a Village owned main water line from the old water treatment plant on Schwert Road to the westerly village line was reviewed and clarified in the recent past.
+During 2014 and 2015 along Old Lake Shore Rd., some of these old hydrants were replaced and moved to accommodate the Town of Evans Hike/Bike path construction work that is still pending.
+As the bike path continues the Village will be updating/replacing water lines in that area. - A water system flushing plan was updated and saw the entire system thoroughly flushed and tested on a regular basis continuing through 2024.
 Security and emergency response planning has always been an important part of managing your drinking water system.
 Recent events have made homeland security a national priority.
-The Village of Angola has received approval from the State Department of Health for our Emergency Response Plan. - The Village has moved forward with replacing outdated water meters and has purchased over 700 new meters with federal funds that were designated for Covid relief (ARPA).
-Replacing the meters will eliminate in home meter reading and also keep a better track of water loss and detect leaks in a residence or business.
+The Village of Angola has received approval from the State Department of Health for our Emergency Response Plan.

-- In 2021 the Village began working with the Village engineer to replace approximately 4,400 feet of deteriorated 110+ year old 10-inch diameter cast iron waterline on Lake Shore Road with new 8-inch diameter PVC waterline including valves, ductile iron fittings, interconnections, abandonments, water service replacement, fire hydrants, appurtenances, paving, restoration and related work.
-Work was completed in Spring 2022. - The Village Board asks that anyone living near any of the Village's water facilities, including the water tower, hydrants, and the various meter pits, to be aware of who is entering or working at these facilities.
+- The Village has moved forward with replacing outdated water meters and has purchased over 700 new meters with federal funds that were designated for Covid relief (ARPA).
+Replacing the meters will eliminate home meter reading and also keep track of water loss and detect leaks in a residence or business.
+The meter replacement project is ongoing and has been successful in detecting water loss. - The Village Board asks that anyone living near any of the Village's water facilities, including the water tower, hydrants, and the various meter pits, to be aware of who is entering or working at these facilities.
 All Village-owned equipment is marked as such and Village employees all carry identification.
-Any suspicious persons or vehicles should be reported to the Police by dialing 911 or calling directly to 549-3600.
-The 500,000 gallon 150 foot high water tower that was constructed off Commercial Street in the late 1990's holds the communities required 24-hour supply of water and helps to pressurize the entire Village distribution system.
+Any suspicious persons or vehicles should be reported to the Police by dialing 911 or calling Evans Police directly at 549-3600. - The 500,000 gallon 150 foot high water tower that was constructed off Commercial Street in the late 1990's holds the communities required 24-hour supply of water and helps to pressurize the entire Village distribution system.
 The inside of the water tower tank has been inspected as required.